 I think the biggest hesitation came from the fear that data would suddenly shine a light on failure that had gone undetected until it was too late to do anything about it.

 If you’re only pulling up your reports and dashboards on a monthly basis, you’re setting yourself and your team up for many painful surprises.
 This is a good way to ensure people WON’T be excited about the data.

-In our agency’s office, we have a flat screen TV that rotates through several Databox “datawalls” throughout the day.
-We’ll often break into conversation around a new content idea that’s triggered when we see a new keyword emerge on our Google Search Console dashboard, or when we see a conversion rate dip in our HubSpot data.
-It’s allowed us to gather insights and react in real-time, so there’s never any surprises.
+In our agency’s office, we have a flat-screen TV that rotates through several Databox “datawalls” throughout the day.
+We’ll often break into a conversation around a new content idea that’s triggered when we see a new keyword emerge on our Google Search Console dashboard, or when we see a conversion rate dip in our HubSpot data.
+It’s allowed us to gather insights and react in real-time, so there are never any surprises.